austinhuang0131/mstdn-party-plus/docs/best-practices.md

 * Would your reply really be helpful to them?
 Would your reply really be helpful to a neutral third party?
 Are you really acting in good faith?
 (See also [rule on harassment](rules.md#no-harassment).)
 * Check out the other replies of the post.
 Have the question already been answered?
+* Check out the other posts of the author.
+Do you really know more than them?
 * Have some humility.
-Your opinion is not superior to others, and the society can only improve if we synergize our opinions through compromise, not by coercion.
+Do not assume that your opinion is superior to others.

 ## Content Warning